Owl-Media/RaceControl/README.md

 | **Android app** | Kotlin · Jetpack Compose (Android 8+) | [`RaceControlAndroid/`](RaceControlAndroid/) |
 | **Data backend** | Python · FastAPI · FastF1 | [`backend/`](backend/) |

-Same backend, same data, same features — the iOS and Android apps are independent, full native builds of the same idea, each following its own platform's conventions rather than one being a port of the other.
+Same backend, same data, same features.
+The iOS and Android apps are independent, full native builds of the same idea, each following its own platform's conventions rather than one being a port of the other.
 FastF1 is a Python library (not a hosted web service), so the backend runs FastF1 on a server and exposes clean JSON over REST; both apps consume it.